MartinStokroos/FFTA/README.md

 ![DFT-loops](figures/dft-loop.png  "DFT-loops")

-For FFTA the trigonometric functions and the angle stepping are replaced by Direct Digital Synthesis wave generators using a look-up table[4], which are super fast on an 8-bit micro-controller.
+For FFTA the trigonometric functions and the angle stepping are replaced by Direct Digital Synthesis wave generators using a look-up table[4], which is super fast on an 8-bit micro-controller.
 Sketch *dft2* with the 32-bit phase accumulator has a very high frequency resolution and might be more accurate when transforming large input vectors (to be investigated).

 There is no internal overflow check on numbers.
-Input data ranges should be verified.
-The input data types are given in the table below under Sketches.
+Input data range must be verified.
+The recommended input data types are given in the table below under Sketches.

 # Sketches
 Sketch | purpose
 ------ | -------
 dft1.ino | DFT - floating point implementation using sin() and cos() functions.
-Input data type: double or int. dft2.ino | DFT with 32bit DDS, 10bit Look-up table (LUT).
-Input data size is of type int. dft3.ino | DFT with 16bit DDS, 10bit LUT.
-Input data size is of type int. dft4.ino | DFT with 16bit DDS, 8bit LUT.
-Input data size is of type char. dft5.ino | DFT with 16bit DDS, 8bit LUT giving positive frequencies only.
+Input data type: double or int dft2.ino | DFT with 32bit DDS, 10bit Look-up table (LUT).
+Input data size is of type int dft3.ino | DFT with 16bit DDS, 10bit LUT.
+Input data size is of type int dft4.ino | DFT with 16bit DDS, 8bit LUT.
+Input data size is of type char dft5.ino | DFT with 16bit DDS, 8bit LUT giving positive frequencies only.
 Internal ReX and ImX accumulators reduced to type int.
-Input data size is of type char.
+Input data size is of type char

 # Benchmarks
-Shown in the table below are the measured execution times in μs of the different FFTA variants on the Arduino UNO for the full spectrum calculation (positive and negative frequencies).
+The measured execution times in μs of the different FFTA variants running on the Arduino UNO are shown in the table below.
+The times mentioned under *dft1 - dft4* are for the full spectrum calculation (positive and negative frequencies).
 The data set that was used for bench-marking is: x = 0, 1, 0, 0, ...
 [3].

 N-points: / Implementation: | dft1 | dft2 | dft3 | dft4 | dft5